The national Child Strategy was published on 23 February 2021

-Finland has published its first Child Strategy in February 2021.
+The Child Strategy, prepared in 2020, was published in February 2021.
 The aim of the Strategy is to ensure that the rights enshrined in the UN Convention on the Rights of the Child will be realised in Finland as fully as possible.
-The groundwork for the Strategy started in 2018, with the formation of a shared vision, ‘Child’s Time – Towards a National Strategy for Children 2040.Download the Child Strategy (pdf)
+The groundwork for the Strategy started in 2018, with the ‘Child’s Time 2040’ activities.Download the Child Strategy (pdf)

 Vision of the Child Strategy

 The vision of the Child Strategy is a genuinely child- and family-friendly Finland that respects the rights of the child.
-The Strategy was prepared by a parliamentary committee appointed for the purpose.
-The Strategy was published in February 2021.
-The Strategy will help specify more detailed measures for improving the status of children.
-These measures will be recorded in an implementation plan to be prepared for each government term.
+The Strategy was prepared by a parliamentary committee in 2020.
+It helps to specify more detailed measures for improving the status of children.
+These measures are recorded in an implementation plan to be prepared for each government term.

 Why do we need a child strategy and an accompanying implementation plan?

 The goal of the Child Strategy is to create a genuinely child- and family-friendly Finland that respects the rights of the child – a Finland for all children!
 In Finland, most children do well, but there are still many challenges when it comes realising children’s rights.
 Different decisions and measures affect the status of children, but such impacts are not always assessed thoroughly enough in advance, and children’s opinions and views are not taken into account systematically.
 Studies have shown that many children and young people experience discrimination or loneliness.
 Not all children receive the support or services they need.